 Need Help?
 Give us a call.

-The vending industry can definitely be an attractive option for both new and experienced entrepreneurs.
-Other than its surprising profitability, the idea of starting a vending machine business may have come to you for another reason—maybe you’ve thought of the perfect location, have connections to vending-friendly product suppliers, or know of someone selling a vending machine.
+The vending machine industry can definitely be an attractive option for both new and experienced entrepreneurs.
+Other than its surprising profitability, the question of how to start a vending machine business may have come to you for another reason—maybe you’ve thought of the perfect location, have connections to vending-friendly product suppliers, or know of someone selling a vending machine.

-Whatever drove your attention to the world of vending machines, if you’re looking for a weekend side hustle, a low startup-cost business, or simply an interesting new way to expand your portfolio, this venture can become lucrative with investments from as low as $2,000.
+Whatever your reason for getting into the vending machine industry—you’re looking for a weekend side hustle, a low startup-cost business, or simply an interesting new way to expand your portfolio—this venture can become lucrative with as little as a $2,000 investment.
 With the right placement, product selection, and user interface, a no-frills vending machine can consistently pull anywhere from $600 to $800 in monthly revenue.

-Ready to make your fortune off grab-and-go snacks?
-(We would be, too.)
-Here’s everything you need to know about starting a vending machine business.
+Ready to make your fortune off grab-and-go snacks and beverages?
+Here’s everything you need to know about how to start a vending machine business.

-With just a few thousand dollars to invest, a vehicle, and determination, you’re completely capable of starting a vending machine business to successful returns.
+With just a few thousand dollars to invest, a vehicle, and determination, you’re completely capable of starting a vending machine business and turning a profit.
 But starting a vending machine business isn’t all fun and games (though you can vend fun and games in your machine).
 There’s a bit of preliminary financial and logistical planning involved, too.

 Even before you start researching machines or reading product reviews, take stock of your current finances—how much can you afford to invest, keeping in mind that it could take a year for a machine to become profitable?
 If you know how much money you’re able to invest in a new business, you’re better equipped to seek the right kind of small business financing.

 And for entrepreneurs starting fresh in the vending business, determine how you want to break into your local market by visiting retailers and public places with vending facilities.
-Are you focused on health foods or gourmet options, or are you looking to provide more standard snack and beverage services?
-Or do you want to do something other than food altogether?
+Are you focused on health foods or gourmet options—or are you looking to provide more standard snack and beverage services?
+Maybe you want to do something other than food altogether?
 Answering these questions—even if your plans change later—will help direct your location and equipment search.

 Finally, set realistic expectations about profits—and costs.
-Owning and operating a vending business entails relatively low upfront capital, but you will have to commit some time and energy into stocking, servicing, and collecting money from your machines on a regular basis.
+Starting a vending business entails relatively low upfront capital, but operating it will require you to commit some time and energy into stocking, servicing, and collecting money from your machines on a regular basis.

 Any advantage or insight you have on vending machines is a great way to get in on this niche business.
 For example, if you’ve already identified a need for a snack machine near you, reach out to property owners you know and gauge their interest in placing vending machines at their locations.

 But even without personal connections, you can start a vending machine business—and make money doing it.
 Here’s how to start a vending machine business in six steps.

 Whichever type of vending machine you choose, start out with one or two machines with a specific market focus.
 That way, you can gradually learn about popular stock- and site-specific patterns, and add new machines accordingly.

-According to Vending Market Watch’s 2017 annual report, food and beverage vending machines with snacks, soda, and candy make up the majority of the vending market share in the US, with beverages alone accounting for more than half of vending sales.
+According to Vending Market Watch’s 2019 annual report, food and beverage vending machines with snacks, soda, and candy make up the majority of the vending market share in the U.S., with beverages alone accounting for nearly a third of vending sales.
 If you’re wondering how to start a vending machine business, you can’t go wrong with this old standard.

 Of course, there are variations on this standard—you can get a machine that offers just drinks, just snacks, or snack-and-drink combinations.
-Some entrepreneurs choose to purchase different types machines for one location, or place one kind of machine in multiple locations.
+Some vending machine entrepreneurs choose to purchase different types of machines for one location, or place one kind of machine in multiple locations.

-Whatever you decide, it’s a good idea for new vending operators to start with a specialty—be it healthy snacks, just beverages, or even fresh food—until you have time to learn more about the industry.
+Whatever you decide, it’s a good idea for new vending operators to start with a specialty—be it healthy snacks, beverages, or even fresh food—until you learn more about the industry.

-Starting a vending machine business with machines that stock gumballs, stickers, or rubber balls—aka bulk vending—requires very little capital and low maintenance costs.
+Starting a vending machine business with machines that stock gumballs, stickers, or rubber balls—also known as bulk vending—requires very little capital and low maintenance costs.

-These typically low-maintenance machines might not be glamorous, but the quarters do add up.
-A refurbished machine could cost you less than $50, and bring in as much as $30 per month.
-The products you’re offering have incredibly low overhead, and in the right market—like a school or amusement park—this modest investment offers the potential for a reliable, passive income source.
+These typically low-maintenance vending machines might not be glamorous, but the quarters do add up.
+A refurbished vending machine could cost you less than $50, and bring in as much as $30 per month.
+The products you’re offering have incredibly low overhead.
+In the right market—like a school or amusement park—this modest investment offers the potential for a reliable, passive income source.

-It’s not just food and drinks in the vending business.
-Large public places like arenas, airports, and malls often have machines offering goods like tech accessories, beauty products, or other specialty goods.
-Some of these machines use the same technology as standard vending equipment, and some are differentiated as Automated Retail Machines.
+You’re not just limited to food and drinks when starting a vending machine business.
+Large public places like arenas, airports, and malls often have machines offering goods like tech accessories, beauty products, or other specialty items.
+Some of these vending machines use the same technology as standard vending equipment, and some are differentiated as Automated Retail Machines.

 Some specialty vending items include:

-The type of vending machine you choose is crucial, but where to decide to put that machine is the most important factor in earning a profit from your vending business.
-For instance, an upscale vending machine might fail in a strip mall full of restaurants, but that same machine might flourish at an office park.
+The type of vending machine you choose is crucial, but where you decide to put that machine is the most important factor in earning a profit from your vending machine business.
+For instance, an upscale food and beverage vending machine might fail in a strip mall full of restaurants, but that same machine might flourish in an office park.

-Locations where you can remember choosing to vend are a great place to start your search, so think about the locations where you have personally purchased something from a vending machine, as well as the times people are most likely to purchase a beverage or snack.
+When starting a vending machine business, think about the locations where you have personally purchased something from a vending machine, as well as the times people are most likely to purchase a beverage, snack, or other item.
 There’s a good chance your restaurant selection was limited, you were in a hurry, or you were waiting somewhere like the airport or DMV.

 Some other location ideas for your vending machine include: